harterrt/harterrt/content/mozilla/experiments_are_releases.md

 This is different from the data we talk about when talking about experiments.
 With experiments, we **purposely avoid looking at early data** to avoid bias.
 Users behave differently on Monday and Friday.
-We don't want to base a decision soley on data from a holiday.
+We don't want to base a decision solely on data from a holiday.
 When we've gathered all of our data, we carefully consider metric movements then make a decision.